folixg/pause-on-lock/README.md

 ### Usage
 1. Put ```pause-on-lock.sh``` in any directory of your choosing.
 2. Set the executable bit (i.e. ```chmod +x pause-on-lock.sh```).
-3. Add the script to [Startup Applications](https://help.ubuntu.com/stable/ubuntu-help/startup-applications.html), so it is run every time you log in.
+3. Add the script to [Startup Applications](https://help.ubuntu.com/stable/ubuntu-help/startup-applications.html) (don't forget to specify your desktop environment) , so it is run every time you log in.
 4. Log out and back in again.

-Tested with Unity on Ubuntu 16.04 and 17.04.
+Tested with Ubuntu 16.04, 17.04 and 17.10.